ZyrusAlvez/Stream-Monitoring/README.md

 - **Authentication**: User account ready
 - **YouTube API**: Enabled and key configured

-You can now access your application at http://localhost:5173 and log in with the email you configured!
+You can now access your application at http://localhost:5173 and log in with the password you configured!

 ---